Bonattii/WMAD/WebDev1/HTMLResponsiveExercise/README.md

+# Credits for the images on the page

-PIXEL PERFECT
+- PIXEL PERFECT (Location image)
-riajulislam
+- riajulislam (Tent image)
-C-mo Box
+- C-mo Box (Fire image)